Eyelid Surgery (Blepharoplasty)

 A local anesthetic is usually used for standalone eyelid surgeries, although your surgeon may put you under general anesthesia if you are having other surgeries done at the same time.

-If you think your eyelids need a lift, request a consultation online with Dr. Ford, or call our Toronto office at (416) 925-7337 or our Oshawa office at (905) 743-9888 to schedule your appointment.
+If you think your eyelids need a lift, request a consultation online with one of our surgeons, or call our Toronto office at (416) 925-7337 or our Oshawa office at (905) 743-9888 to schedule your appointment.

 Contact